 top of page

-A luxury resort deep in a Thai national park is hoping to do its bit for the country’s elephants.
+The luxury resort, deep in a Thai national park, is fostering relations between guests and local rescue elephants.
 Carolynne Dear caught up with elephant conservation expert Dr Alongkot Chukaew to find out more

 An elephant hits the road in Thailand's Khao Yai National Park

 InterContinental Khao Yai Resort is located in Khao Yai National Park, one of Thailand’s oldest parks that spans more than 2,000 square kilometres.
-It’s a haven for nature and home to elephants, gibbons and a diverse range of birdlife and is a UNESCO World Heritage site.
+It’s a haven for nature and home to elephants, gibbons, a diverse range of birdlife and is a UNESCO World Heritage site.

 The resort is now collaborating with the Thai Elephant Research and Conservation Fund (TERF), a conservation group that seeks to protect elephants through education and awareness.